 Note: Graduate Students are not required to take the exams 1470 or 1131-1132 but must take or pass the proficiency for 5360, 5361, 5362 and 5363.
 Graduate students, transfer students, and visiting international students may be allowed to take one improvisation prerequisite concurrently with an improvisation class.

 After completing the prerequisites listed above, new master's students must take the Graduate Improvisation Entrance Exam, an improvisation jury evaluated by a faculty panel, on Monday, Aug.
-26 at 7 p.m. in 262.
+24 at 6:00 to 8:00 p.m. in MU263 (Lab East) - subject to change.
 The exam will consist of playing "Confirmation" at m.m. = 200 and a second tune selected from the ICE/GIEE list.
 Graduate students who are assigned to one of these levels of improvisation as a result of this exam must register for the section of MUJS 5370 that corresponds to that level of improvisation.
 See Christopher Walker in 284 for help with this.